Best Clay for Clogged Pores: Bentonite vs Kaolin vs French Green Clay (Expert Comparison)

 Frequency: 2-3 times per week maximum for oily skin.
 Once weekly for combination skin (T-zone only).

 Duration: 10-15 minutes.
-Remove when mask is still slightly damp—fully dried bentonite can crack and pull too aggressively.
+Remove when mask is still slightly damp — fully dried bentonite can pull too aggressively.

 If bentonite feels too strong, mix it 50/50 with kaolin clay.
-This creates a custom-strength formula that extracts effectively without over-drying.
+This creates a medium-strength formula that extracts without over-drying.
 Adjust ratios based on how your skin responds.

 Kaolin Clay: The Gentle Giant